Iman-Y/travel-agent-demo-app/demos/DEVOPS-AGENT_MODE_DEMO_GUIDE.md

   rg-travel-agent-demo-preprod   <br/>
   rg-travel-agent-demo-prod   <br/>
 - An App Service Plan in each RG (Linux) by removing "rg-" from the RG name.
-- Check the GitHub Repo provided to find out the specific tech stack used for this app
+- Check the GitHub Repo provided to find out the specific tech stack used for this app.
-- Pick East US region and S1 tier Web Application
+- Pick East US region and S1 tier Web Application.

+**Note:** Make sure you have got enough quota in this region.
+Alternatively choose the region where you have required quota.

 ## PART 2 - Creating a CI/CD pipeline in ADO with different stages of DEV, PREPROD and PROD